 Deadstock Fabrics 101

-This year in particular, brands have realized that sustainability is a strong business model and a necessity for a successful fashion brand of the future.
+This past year, in particular, brands have realized that sustainability is a strong business model and a necessity for a successful fashion brand of the future.
 A big part of a brand’s sustainability work lies in finding materials with as little environmental impact as possible.
 The fashion industry has been buzzing with brands speaking about their sustainability efforts by using deadstock materials.
 Some say it’s greenwashing and a way for brands to increase their sales and some say it’s a legit way of helping mother earth.

 What is deadstock, how sustainable is it and what are the pros and cons?
 We are laying it out in this article, so you can make informed decisions moving forward with your business.

 Let’s first look at the definition to get a clear understanding of what the workings mean: